bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ## Looping /Iteration

-- operate on any collection with for loops and iterators.
+- Operate on any collection with for loops and iterators.

 ```rust
 let array_of_chars = [1, 2, 3];